deboravcaetano/Immutable-Towers/README.md

 ## Context

+All images made with PixelArt, Gimp and Canva.

 This was originally a project for LI1 class, but I didn't like how it turned out, it wasn't finished.
 So, this summer (2025) I decided to **improve** and **complete** this project.